jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 Dihydrotestosterone (DHT) is a sex hormone.

-[Your levels of DHT naturally rise as you get older, but then levels off after a certain point.](https://academic.oup.com/jcem/article/87/2/589/2846777){: target="_blank"} In a large number of men, the hair follicles on in the front and on the crown of the head are sensitive to DHT.
+[Your levels of DHT naturally rise as you get older, but then levels off after a certain point.](https://www.bosley.com/blog/what-is-dht-hormone/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noreferrer"} In a large number of men, the hair follicles on in the front and on the crown of the head are sensitive to DHT.
 In these men, those hair follicles shrink in response to DHT and eventually, the hairs stop growing.

 The hairs on the side and back of the head are forever immune to DHT.
 They will never experience thinning.
 It is from this “donor area” that “hair grafts” are transplanted to the balding areas of your scalp.